VoiceSmith/my/README.md

 <!-- Theme:Classic, ImgAlign:Left Widget:NAVI-->
 # Let's Speak to Lead
-Speaking well is more than just words, it's about connecting, influencing, and making an impact.
-Whether you're addressing a crowd or having a one-on-one conversation, effective communication opens doors.
+Transform your communication skills and make an impact.
+Whether addressing a crowd or having a one-on-one conversation, effective communication opens doors.

 ---